Starting a business in Ireland

 Attractive tax regime

-Ireland has over 70 double taxation agreements (DTAs) with countries such as Australia, Canada, China, Italy, Germany, Singapore and the United States.
+Ireland has, at the time of writing, 78 double taxation agreements (DTAs) with countries such as Australia, Canada, China, Italy, Germany, Singapore and the United States.
 These treaties are designed to prevent double taxation, ensuring that income generated is not taxed both in Ireland and abroad.

 Access to wider European market